 May 7, 2022

-We are often asked what the difference between Novaread and, for the sake of this explanation, Stanford Tutoring is.
-It can be difficult to answer because answering questions like this one can lead to answers that sound like us describing why we are great and whoever else is not so great.
-The reality is more that we just aren’t the same thing.
+We are often asked what the differences between Novaread and, for the sake of this explanation, Oxford Learning are.
+It can be difficult to answer because answering questions like this one can lead to answers that sound like us describing why we are effective and how another option may not be.
+The reality is when you look at the methods being used, the student instructor ratios, core philosophical differences and the office environments, you see we aren’t actually doing the same work.

 When you have a child who is struggling to meet the expectation placed on them by the curriculum of their current grade, and you decide to seek help, it can be approached in two totally different ways.